ylethingoc/ylethingoc/README.md

 whoami
-- 👋 Hi, I’m @yen,technology enthusiast, pets lover, coffeer and music fan
+- 👋 Hi, I’m @yen, a technology enthusiast, pets lover, coffeer and music fan
 - 🌱 I’m currently learning everything
 - 💞️ I’m glad to have a talk with everyone who love technology like me
 - 📫 Please simply ping me via skype by id live:ngocyenle08